MVG-CRPS: A Robust Loss Function for Multivariate Probabilistic Forecasting

-Additionally, the MVG-CRPS-trained model demonstrates higher accuracy in longer-term forecasts.
+Additionally, the MVG-CRPS-trained model achieves higher accuracy for longer-term forecasts.

-These qualitative evaluations underscore the advantages of using MVG-CRPS as a loss function for training probabilistic forecasting models.
-By reducing sensitivity to outliers and providing more stable covariance estimates, MVG-CRPS enhances the model to generate accurate and reliable probabilistic forecasts.
+These qualitative observations highlight the benefits of MVG-CRPS for probabilistic forecasting.
+By reducing sensitivity to outliers and providing more stable covariance estimates, MVG-CRPS supports models in delivering accurate and reliable forecasts.

-\section{\MakeUppercase{Conclusion}}
+\section{Conclusion}

-In this paper, we have introduced MVG-CRPS, a robust loss function specifically designed for multivariate Gaussian outputs in probabilistic forecasting.
-Addressing the high sensitivity of the log-score to outliers and the inefficiency of the energy score, our approach leverages the CRPS to enhance robustness without compromising computational efficiency.
-The closed-form expression of MVG-CRPS based on neural network outputs facilitates its seamless integration into deep learning models.
-Our experimental results on real-world datasets demonstrate that MVG-CRPS outperforms existing loss functions like log-score and energy score, offering improved accuracy and robustness in probabilistic forecasting tasks.
-While we have focused on forecasting applications, the generality of our method allows it to be extended to a wide range of probabilistic regression problems involving multivariate Gaussian distributed responses.
+In this paper, we introduced MVG-CRPS, a loss function designed for multivariate Gaussian outputs in probabilistic forecasting.
+By addressing the sensitivity of the log-score to outliers and the inefficiency of the energy score, we leveraged the CRPS to improve robustness without sacrificing computational efficiency.
+Its closed-form expression based on neural network outputs allows seamless integration into deep learning models.
+Our experiments on real-world datasets show that MVG-CRPS provides improved accuracy and robustness in probabilistic forecasting tasks.

+Furthermore, MVG-CRPS can be used for general tasks, including robust Gaussian process regression, by replacing the negative marginalized likelihood.
+While our focus has been on forecasting applications, the general nature of MVG-CRPS makes it applicable to a wide range of probabilistic regression problems involving multivariate Gaussian responses.